snacsnoc/snacklinux/README.md

 Persistent install
 -----------------
 Run `install-snacklinux.sh` in /root to install to persistent media.
+Installation uses approximately 38MB of disk space.

 Packages
 -------